-- Lack of office space and local employment opportunities to suit the high number of professional workers living in the area.
+- Lack of office space and local employment opportunities to suit the high number of professional workers living in the area. - Commercial rents are reportedly high. - A potential supply shortage of land and buildings coming onto the market. - Decreasing number of manufacturing jobs, with increasing number of jobs in construction, health care and social assistance. - Precincts of land (Precincts 3 and 5) utilised for industry not considered 'highest and best use'.

-- Large amounts of at ground car parking result in underutilisation and a less legible or walkable urban environment.

-- · Commercial rents are reportedly high.

-- A potential supply shortage of land and buildings coming onto the market.

-- Decreasing number of manufacturing jobs, with increasing number of jobs in construction, health care and social assistance

-- Precincts of land (Precincts 3 and 5)

-utilised for industry not considered

-'highest and best use in accordance with

-the intent of the Structure Plan'

-2.5 COMMUNITY ENGAGEMENT
+2.5 Community Engagement

-ChatterBox Projects were engaged by Nillumbik Shire Council to undertake community engagement to inform the Structure Plan.
+ChatterBox Projects were engaged by Nillumbik Shire Council to undertake community engagement to inform the Draft Structure Plan.